Triple-S-Dev/protect-the-nature/ptn/README.md

 - [x] add hover effect on button
 - [x] build landing page
 - [x] join event button still bug
+- [x] test adding comment and displayed more than one comment
 - [ ] add participants and add to profile
 - [ ] add form for insert data post activity
 - [ ] build refetch or reload after submitting